• R4 Style

 Which R am I living today?

-Rock Bottom might bring surrender.
+Rock Bottom may bring surrender.

-Recovery might bring courage.
+Recovery may bring courage.

-Resilience might bring gratitude.
+Resilience may bring gratitude.

-Reinvention might bring purpose.
+Reinvention may bring purpose.

 Every answer counts.

-“We heal in the presence of one another — when stories meet, hope begins.”
+“We heal in the presence of one another—when stories meet, hope begins.”

 Walking Forward

-The R4 Style framework is simple — but powerful.
+The R4 Style framework is simple, but powerful.

-It’s a way to move through life’s hardest chapters with honesty, courage, and grace.
+It gives you a way to move through life’s hardest chapters with honesty, courage, and grace.

-You can begin again — from wherever you are, with whatever you have.
+You can begin again—from wherever you are, with whatever you have.

 Your story matters.